spatialillusions/milsymbol/docs/README.md

 ### getMetadata()

-Gets all metadata that are computed for the SIDC of this symbol.
+Gets all metadata that is computed for the SIDC of this symbol.

 **Returns**